 For both Alejandra and Silke, the sustainability of online shopping is an important consideration.
 “I prefer ordering from online shops that use cardboard and paper packages over plastic,” Alejandra says.
 Silke also makes sure that the shop she ordered from provides information about the packaging they use for their products.
 She is concerned about the ecological impact of online shopping.

-UPM Specialty Papers is offers sustainable papers for e-commerce packaging.
+UPM Specialty Papers is offers sustainable papers for e-commerce and other types of packaging.
 Our solutions range from label face and release liner base papers, to packaging papers that can help replace non-renewable packaging.
 Have you ever ordered clothes online, for example, only to find that each item is individually wrapped in plastics?
 While this primary packaging plays an important role in protecting the product during delivery, one of UPM’s recent innovations is a translucent paper that could replace these transparent plastics.

 Text: Geni Raitisoja